TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/NTW-03Protocols.md

 ![NTW-03Protocols](../00_includes/NTW/NTW-03/i3.png)

 Wireshark uses colors to help you identify the types of traffic at a glance.
 By default, green is TCP traffic, dark blue is DNS traffic, light blue is UDP traffic, and black identifies TCP packets with problems — for example, they could have been delivered out-of-order.
-To know more, refer the source link above to understand what the different colours mean in Wireshark.
+To know more, refer to the source link above to understand what the different colours mean in Wireshark.

 I am familiar with User Datagram Protocol (UPD) and I have learnt about it's working as explained in the Key terminologies column, above.